varchashva/LetsMapYourNetwork/README.md

    - Run command bin\neo4j console to start the neo4j server
    - Browse to Neo4j web console (http://localhost:7474) to change the default password from neo4j to Neo4j
    - Please refer [Neo4j Installation Guide](https://neo4j.com/docs/operations-manual/current/installation/) for any troubleshooting, if required
-7. Copy Install_LMYN.bat to Python home directory for e.g. C:\python and run Install_LMYN.bat with administrative privileges
+7. Open command prompt with Administrative privilegs and browse to Python home directory for e.g. cd C:\python
+   - Run command python -m pip install --trusted-host pypi.python.org -r $LMYN/LetsMapYourNetwork/requirements.txt
-   - Open command prompt with administrative privileges and browse to Python home directory for e.g. cd C:\python
+8. Use same command prompt with Administrative privileges and from Python home directory
-   - Run command python $LMYN_HOME\LetsMapYourNetwork\manage.py runserver --insecure
+   - Run command python $LMYN_HOME\LetsMapYourNetwork\manage.py runserver 0.0.0.0:9999 --insecure
-8. Open http://localhost:8000/core in browser and explore the tool
+9. Open http://localhost:9999/core in browser and explore the tool

 ### HOW TO USE IT ###
 1. First you need to connect your system into the target network (this will provide us the seed system)